-Sometime last year on a cold wintry day, a friend was waxing eloquently about the rice pudding she was making.
+Almost ten years ago, I heard a friend was waxing eloquently about the rice pudding she was making.
 I’d never had it, so I looked up recipes.
-The added egg in some recipes was a turn-off, especially with an egg allergy in the house.
+The added egg was a turn-off, especially with an egg allergy in the house.
 So, I opted for a quicker, egg-free version.

 The result is actually one of the easiest recipes in my world.
 Cook rice in milk and cream instead of water!
 How simple is that?
-My kids call it “rice pudding,” but creamy rice would be more accurate.
+My kids call it “rice pudding,” but creamy rice, or cream of rice would be more accurate.

 I use half and half and nonfat milk because that is what I usually have on hand.
 I buy the half and half in large containers for a great price at Costco.
 But, feel free to experiment with the cream to milk ratio.
-Obviously, the dish will be more economical and less creamy if you use less half and half.
+Obviously, the dish will be more economical and less creamy if you use less half and half and more milk.

 (For non-US readers, half and half is a product of half cream and half milk.
 You can make your own.)

-I use arborio rice because it tends toward a creamier texture, but you can substitute other rices.
+I use arborio rice because it tends toward a creamier texture, but have also made this with other rices.
+Use what you have and/or what fits the budget.

 - In a medium saucepan, combine the half and half and milk.
 Bring to a low boil.